goerli/medalla/README.md

 The Schlesi testnet was one of many steps in that direction.
 The Witti testnet is another.

-##### What's the difference between Witti and _Topaz_?
+##### What's the difference between Witti and _Onyx_?
-The [Topaz Testnet](https://medium.com/prysmatic-labs/introducing-topaz-testnet-8e8a4e00a700) is a single-client testnet launched by the Prysmatic Labs team.
-It's entirely comprised of Prysm validators.
+The [Onyx Testnet](https://medium.com/prysmatic-labs/introducing-the-onyx-testnet-6dadbd95d873) is a single-client testnet launched by the Prysmatic Labs team to replace _Topaz_.
+It's entirely comprised of Prysm validators, other clients didn't have releases at genesis yet.

-Witti, on the other side, try to have as many different clients right from the start.
+Witti and Schlesi, on the other side, tried to have as many different clients right from the start.
 The Schlesi genesis contained 50% Lighthouse and 50% Prysm validators.
-Other clients joined the network since.
+The Witti genesis even featured three clients.
 It's a multi-client testnet.

+##### What's the difference between Witti and _Topaz_?
+The [Topaz Testnet](https://medium.com/prysmatic-labs/introducing-topaz-testnet-8e8a4e00a700) is a single-client testnet.
+Same reasoning as _Onyx_ above.

 ##### What's the difference between Witti and _Multinet_?
 The [ETH 2.0 Multinet](https://github.com/eth2-clients/multinet) is a collection of startup scripts to simulate multi-client testnets with various parameters such as number of validators to run the network with.
 The multinet is based on a minimal ETH 2.0 specification.